_MG_8832Michael Hagedorn

 —prior to his apprenticeship in Japan with Mr. Shinji Suzuki, Michael studied with sensei Boon Manakitivipart from 2000-2003

-—creative influences include the ideals and intentions behind the Unknown Craftsman, the sculpture of Jean-Pierre Larocque, the bonsai of Shinji Suzuki, the writing of Thoreau and Jean Giono, the mixed forests of the Northeastern and Northwestern USA, and certain rascally poets like Whitman, Hafiz and Billy Collins
+—creative influences include the ideals and intentions behind the Unknown Craftsman, the sculpture of Jean-Pierre Larocque, the bonsai of Shinji Suzuki, the writing of Thoreau, the mixed forests of the Northeastern and Northwestern USA, and certain rascally poets like Whitman, Hafiz and Billy Collins

-—work as an apprentice in Japan earned master Shinji Suzuki several major awards (Kokufu and Prime Minister), as well as client awards in the Artisan’s Cup and the National Show; privately a Mountain Hemlock was awarded “Best Evergreen” at the 2016 National Show
+—work as an apprentice in Japan earned master Shinji Suzuki several major awards (Kokufu and Prime Minister), as well as client awards in the Artisan’s Cup and the National Show in the United States; privately a Mountain Hemlock was awarded “Best Evergreen” at the 2016 National Show, and a client’s Cryptomeria won “Best In Show” at the 2024 Pacific Bonsai Expo

-—Michael lives in a tiny home he designed and built; he also enjoys Argentine tango, birding, taking photos of nature and fussing with fountain pens
+—Michael lives in a tiny home he designed and built; he also enjoys birding, Argentine tango, and fussing with fountain pens

 maple-leaf-icon